hexatester/rosrestpy/README.md

 ## Contributing

 Contributions of all sizes are welcome.
 Please review our [contribution guidelines](https://github.com/hexatester/rosrestpy/blob/main/CONTRIBUTING.md "How To Contribute") to get started.
 You can also help by [reporting bugs or feature requests](https://github.com/hexatester/rosrestpy/issues/new/choose).

+## Open Source Notice

+Big thanks to [attrs](https://www.attrs.org/) and [cattrs](https://catt.rs/) as the bases of rosrestpy, without them this module creation would be very tedious!